Oyindaol/UnoFlipGame/README.md

 #### Daniel Esenwa
 - Worked on the UML class diagram and sequence diagram.
-- Tested the UNO Flip UNOModel.
+- Worked on the UNOModelTest testing class.

 ## Known Issues
 - Game flow Error: If the starting top card is a Wild Card, the game will have to be restarted.